 Graduates of the Associate of Arts programs are admitted without examination to junior standing in all public universities and colleges in Missouri and many outside the state of Missouri.
-Crowder is an active member of the Missouri Community College Association and the American Association of Community Colleges. accreditation, are in the process of receiving accreditation, or participate in approved curriculum:
+Crowder is an active member of the Missouri Community College Association and the American Association of Community Colleges.

+The following degree programs have obtained accreditation, are in the process of receiving accreditation, or participate in approved curriculum: